jiang719/road-network-predictability/README.md

 * **intra-city-network-homogeneity**: Conduct link prediction on URNs by utilizing six distinct encoders, including relational GCN, and a decoder known as DistMult, followed by the computation of F1 scores.
 * **road-classification**: Execute URN classification and discover its correlations with F1 scores.
 * **association-analysis**: Perform a correlation analysis between F1 scores and socioeconomic factors as well as network topology metrics.
-* **inter-city-network-homogeneity**: Obtain inter-city homogeneity by training GNN models on city A and subsequently testing them on city B.
+* **inter-city-network-homogeneity**: Obtain inter-city homogeneity by training graph neural network (GNN) models on city A and subsequently testing them on city B.

 ## Methods
 a.
 Description of spatial homogeneity.
 b.
 A road network near 40.71798°N, 74.00053°W in New York City. © OpenStreetMap contributors.
 c.
-Message-passing mechanism between adjacent layers in the graph neural network (GNN).
+Message-passing mechanism between adjacent layers in the GNN.
 d.
 Connecting strength S of a pair of nodes.
 e.
 We define the road network spatial homogeneity as the F1 score of the best GNN model with a well-tuned connecting strength threshold δ.